Skip to main content

 "We entered at the same time three incumbents cut price by 40%" is.

-o3: The pre-mortem scenarios are specific and uncomfortable — which is exactly what a useful pre-mortem requires.
-The 90-day early indicator identification is where o3 is strongest; the indicators are concrete and monitorable.
+GPT-5.5: At high reasoning effort the pre-mortem scenarios are specific and uncomfortable — which is exactly what a useful pre-mortem requires.
+The 90-day early-indicator identification is where it's strongest; the indicators are concrete and monitorable, and the structured reasoning ties each one back to its scenario without drifting into generic risk.

-Opus 4.7: Strong on specificity.
+Claude Opus 4.8: Strong on specificity.
 The 3 commitments at the end are the most actionable of the three — they read like decisions a real leadership team would actually make, not bullet points from a strategy template.

-Winner: o3 — Specific failure scenarios with monitorable early indicators is the core value of a pre-mortem, and o3 delivers the most concrete version.
+Winner: GPT-5.5 — Specific failure scenarios with monitorable early indicators are the core value of a pre-mortem, and at high reasoning effort GPT-5.5 delivers the most concrete, traceable version.

 Creative & Conceptual Work (Prompt 20)